Frequently Asked Questions

 Delivery within Australia is 2-5 working days when sent by Express Post, unless the contact lenses are on backorder.
-If your contact lenses are not in stock or not available from the manufacturer we will notify you by email within 2 business days.
+If your contact lens are not in stock or not available from the manufacturer we will notify you by email within 2 business days.
 International orders take 2-3 weeks.
 For more information about shipping see our shipping policy.

 Why do I need a prescription to order contact lenses?

 As under Australian regulations contact lenses are a medical device, a prescription is required before they are supplied.
 To be valid the prescription must be for the contact lenses ordered and be within the expiry date.
 If used or fitted incorrectly, contact lenses can cause damage to the eye or potential loss of vision from infection.